effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Computer monitor

-Currently, there is no display available that we can recommend.
+Don't work on our notebook monitor.
+Get an external display.
 Our requirements:

 - _27" to 30" diagonal_.
 Not too small and not too big.
 Your workspace should fit on one full-screen.
 - _No ultra-wide_.
 Use a popular aspect ratio, so others can see your full screen when screen sharing.